 This post contains affiliate links, meaning at no additional cost to you, I will earn a small commission if you make a purchase using any of included links.
 As always, your support is greatly appreciated!

 Hubby and I decided to make this a POCKET DESK for the added storage functionality!
 I laid out all the cut wood pieces to really envision the final result!
-The top portion of this DIY desk was built using Birch Plywood (desk top) and Sande Plywood (desk underside), while the legs were constructed from Pine Board.
-The plywood gave us the perfect desk depth, without having to join wood pieces, while the pine boards gave us great legs!
+The top portion of this DIY desk was built using Birch Plywood (desktop) and Sande Plywood (desk underside), while the legs were constructed from Pine Board.
+We chose plywood because it allowed us to create a deep enough desk, without having to join wood pieces.
+The pine boards gave us great legs!

 DIY Desk Construction